For information on funding for graduate school, please visit our Graduate Funding section.

 James Bicknell Endowed Fund

-This fund, established by Professor Emeritus Daniel C. Waugh and Dr. Charlotte Green, and administered by the Department of History, provides academic travel aid for undergraduate students of any major in the College of Arts & Sciences who intend to study abroad in abroad in Europe, Asia or Northern Africa.
+This fund, established by Professor Emeritus Daniel C. Waugh and Dr. Charlotte Green, and administered by the Department of History, provides academic travel aid for undergraduate students of any major in the College of Arts & Sciences who intend to study abroad in Europe, Asia or Northern Africa.
 Preference is given to students who have a demonstrated interest in Russia, Eastern Europe, Central Asia, the Middle East or the Baltic region, but under some circumstances students with other travel plans may be considered.
 Upon return, the student will be required to provide documentation on their course of study, i.e. a certificate of completion from international study program, as well as a short (1-3 page) description of their experience.

 Virginia Brandeberry Denison and Mark Kernaghan Endowed Scholarship

 This scholarship is intended for a declared History Major with a demonstrated focus on European Medieval, Renaissance, Reformation, or Early Modern History to 1789.
 The scholarship may help with the costs of tuition, books, coursepacks or fees.
 The scholarship will be awarded to one or more students based on academic merit.

 Filaretos Fotas Award for Study at Cardiff University